gskinnerTeam/flutter-url-router/README.md

 As seen above you can use the `onChanging` delegate to redirect or protect certain urls.

-The `builder` can be used to wrap additional UI around the routers `navigator` widget, or it can be used to discard the `navigator` completely and implement a fully custom routing scheme (more on this below).
+The `builder` can be used to wrap additional UI around the routers `navigator` widget such as a `SideBar` or a `TitleBar`.
+It can also be used to discard the provided `navigator` and custom routing scheme of your choosing (more on this below).

 ### Controlling the url
 `UrlRouter` offers a small but powerful API to control the url: